swiftcurrent2018/openarc/test/examples/openarc/matmul_tuning/README_TuningOptions.txt

 # assumeNonZeroTripLoops
 #    - Assume that all loops hava non-zero iterations.
 #    - Not implemented yet
+# assumeNoAliasingAmongKernelArgs
+#    - Assume that there is no aliasing among kernel arguments
+# skipKernelLoopBoundChecking
+#    - Skip kernel-loop-boundary-checking code when generating a device kernel;
+#      it is safe only if total number of workers equals to that of the kernel
+#      loop iterations
 ##############################################################
 # May-beneficial options, which interact with other options. #
 # These options are not needed if kernel-specific options    #